By jurisdiction

 New York calculators

-3 statute-cited calculators across 1 cluster, all reviewed against New York's current statute and regulation.
+8 statute-cited calculators across 2 clusters, all reviewed against New York's current statute and regulation.
 Planning tools, not professional advice.

 NY RPTL + Veterans Law